fmbot-discord/fmbot/README.md

 [And an LastFM API account.](https://www.last.fm/api/account/create)

-This bot also supports the [Vultr VPS API](https://www.vultr.com/api/) and the [Spotify API](https://beta.developer.spotify.com/dashboard/applications), however you do not need to use this if you don't have to.
+This bot also supports the [Spotify API](https://beta.developer.spotify.com/dashboard/applications), however you do not need to use this if you don't have to.

 Next, download the following files from the release: